TheBeachLab/selfhosted/README.md

 > Do I really need to remind you to replace `mydomain.com` with your actual domain name?

-If you want to query the status of the auto renewal timer `sudo systemctl status certbot.timer` or you can test the auto renewal process `sudo certbot renew --dry-run`
+Make sure that the auto renewal timer is running `sudo systemctl status certbot.timer` otherwise start and enable it `sudo systemctl enable --now certbot.timer`.

+Other tasks you can do:

+- Check your certificates `sudo certbot certificates`
+- Test the auto renewal process `sudo certbot renew --dry-run`
+- Delete a certificate `sudo certbot delete`

 ### The result